 NSF-REU SUMMER RESEARCH FELLOWSHIPS 2019

-The LRSM, a National Science Foundation supported Materials Research Science and Engineering Center (MRSEC), will offer up to twenty Summer Research Fellowships to undergraduates from colleges and universities in the United States who are majoring in science or engineering.
-Successful applicants must be American citizens or permanent residents.
+The LRSM, a National Science Foundation supported Materials Research Science and Engineering Center (MRSEC), will offer twenty Summer Research Fellowships to undergraduates from colleges and universities in the United States who are majoring in science or engineering.
+Successful applicants must be U.S. citizens or permanent residents.
 Each will work under the supervision of a faculty member on a current materials research project in chemistry, physics, biochemistry, biophysics, materials science or engineering.
 Summer Fellows will have access to all the research facilities of the LRSM and of other laboratories, as required.
 University faculty will give a series of lectures on materials science and the Fellow will be expected to both write a short research report at the end of the fellowship period and also give an oral presentation to the group.
-An award will be given for the best paper.
-Fellows will also have access to the libraries, computer centers and recreational and athletic facilities of the University.

 click for On-Line Application Form (preferred)